Desperate for Marriage

 Desperate for Marriage (Хочу замуж) is a 2022 Russian romantic comedy-drama film written and directed by Sonya Karpunina.
-The action takes place in Kaliningrad, the plot is built around a successful TV channel presenter, whose life changes after a chance acquaintance, the film stars Miloš Biković, Kristina Asmus, Sergei Gilev, and Marina Alexandrova.
+The action takes place in Kaliningrad, the plot is built around a successful TV channel presenter, whose life changes after a chance acquaintance, the film stars Miloš Biković, Kristina Asmus, Sergey Gilyov, and Marina Alexandrova.

 Desperate for Marriage was scheduled to be theatrically released on March 5, 2022, by Central Partnership.

 Plot

 For the journalist named Lyuba, everything is going according to plan: the work of the presenter on the TV channel, the successful and wealthy fiance Robert.
 The plan goes to hell when Lyuba’s phone goes down, and she asks to call a random passerby from the phone.
 It turned out to be Sergei, who also had a calm and measured life until that day.
 This meeting will launch a series of events that will completely change the life of Lyuba, and Sergei, and themselves.